William Emerson Ritter: Education and early professional years

 Ritter went back to college in Oshkosh.
 While he was there, he read a geology textbook by Joseph LeConte, a professor at the University of California, Berkeley.
 Ritter was so impressed by the book, and its thoughtful, unbiased perspectives, that he made the decision to go to the University of California and study with Joseph LeConte.
 He graduated with a teaching certificate from Oshkosh in 1884, and then moved to California to finish his BA at the university.

 Ritter needed to earn money for school, and so became a schoolteacher and tutor to pay for his tuition.
 After a few years of alternately taking classes and teaching to earn money, he graduated with his BA in 1888.
 The next year he received a scholarship to go to Harvard University for his MA and Ph.D. in zoology.

-He spent a few summers at Marine Laboratories, and in 1891 was given a job teaching biology at the University of California in Berkeley.
+He spent a few summers at Marine Laboratories, and in 1891 was given a job teaching biology at the University of California, Berkeley.

 Joseph LeConte was the chair of all the scientific fields at the university.
 In the fall of 1891, following the growing trend of science specialization, the science department was divided into four departments, and Ritter was appointed the chair of the new zoology department.

 It was also in 1891 that he married a Berkeley physician, Mary Bennett.
 The couple honeymooned at the Hotel del Coronado near San Diego; they spent part of their time on marine research, collecting blind goby fish in the ocean near Point Loma.
 In San Diego he met a local physician and naturalist, Dr. Fred Baker, who would later encourage him to build a marine biological laboratory in San Diego.

 Ritter was chosen to be among the elite scientists of the 1899 Harriman Alaska Expedition.
 Chosen for his knowledge of marine biology in general and marine invertebrates in particular, he accompanied the group of scientists on their exploration of Alaska.